 5. Crystal Cruises

-With South Pacific itineraries that include New Zealand, Crystal’s ships are now a more familiar sight around our ports.
+With South Pacific itineraries that included New Zealand, Crystal’s ships became a more familiar sight around our ports.
 It is a brand that immediately brings to mind images of luxury and Crystal’s Mediterranean itineraries do not disappoint.

-In the Mediterranean, Crystal Cruises operates two ships: Crystal Serenity (980 guests) and Crystal Symphony (848 guests) and a yacht, the Crystal Esprit (62 guests in 31 suites).
-The two ocean ships are larger than the others we review in this blog, but they still boast one of the highest staff-to-guest ratios and six-star service.
+For the 2022 Mediterranean season Crystal Cruises plans to operate four ships: Crystal Endeavour, Crystal Serenity, Crystal Symphony and a yacht, the Crystal Esprit (62 guests in 31 suites).
+The Crystal ships are larger than the ships operated by the other cruise lines we review in this blog, but they still boast one of the highest staff-to-guest ratios and six-star service.

 Crystal Esprit offers a unique cruise experience in the Mediterranean.
 Closer in design to a super yacht that a cruise ship, the Crystal Esprit explores and island hops from one boutique port of call to the next.
 At nearly every port of call, guests can choose from one of two styles of shore excursion – an active adventure or a cultural exploration.